The Nighttime Sky for November-December, 2020:

-The period begins with Jupiter and Saturn side-by-side medium high in the south at sunset and in the SW by October.
+The period begins with Jupiter and Saturn side-by-side medium high in the SW at sunset.
 Watch the two as they appear closer and closer to each other and by December 20 will be 'touching' each other in the sky view (but will be nearly a half billion miles apart).
-The highlight for this period though is Mars which is now approaching opposition (Earth between it and the sun with Mars being at its closest distance to earth) on October 13.
-On that date Mars will be about 39 millions miles away.
-Mars is shining bright fiery ruddy red rising shortly after sunset and will be high in the south at 1 AM.
-Venus is still dominating the morning sky shining extremely bright in the east a couple of hours before sunrise.
-Uranus will be dimly visible in the darkest areas and easily seen in small telescopes rising about a half hour after Mars.
+Mars is still dominate in the eastern sky at dusk and is high overhead by 10 pm.
+Mars is shining a bright fiery ruddy red but is rapidly fading from it -2.6 magnitude on October 13 to around -2 now.
+Venus is still dominating the morning sky shining extremely bright in the east about an hour before sunrise.
+Mercury is visible at well in the eastern morning sky.
+Uranus will be dimly visible in the darkest areas and easily seen in small telescopes high in the east around 7 pm.

 |Click on any Picture for Full View and More Information|